decc/computer-speak/README.md

 Books (for interest)
 --------------------

-* [How to Design Programs][HtDP] (oneline).
+* [How to Design Programs][HtDP] (online).
 A textbook for a course on an introduction to programming.

 * [Structure and Interpretation of Computer Programs][SICP] (online).
 The textbook from MIT's (in)famous introduction to computer science course.
-The book that changed my understanding of programming forever.
+This book that changed my understanding of programming forever.

 * [The Little Schemer][].
 Slightly odd: there is very little exposition, just lots and lots of examples to try out.
+But fun.
+Just don't try it as the *very* first thing.

 * [The Seasoned Schemer][]: More of the above.